-The City of Coeur d'Alene, along with their CDBG administrator, attend meetings on a regular basis to foster a communication network with these agencies and to remain informed regarding local and regional programs; these meetings include the Region 1 Homeless Coalition monthly meetings and the IHFA Quarterly Housing Roundtable meetings.
+The City of Coeur d'Alene, along with their CDBG administrator, attends meetings on a regular basis to foster a communication network with these agencies and to remain informed regarding local and regional programs; these meetings include the Region 1 Homeless Coalition bi-monthly meetings and the IHFA Quarterly Housing Roundtable meetings.
 The City provides support as appropriate and practical, including web postings, information on the City's CDATV local broadcast station, distribution of printed materials, consultations and other aid as requested.
+Habitat for Humanity is represented on city committees for zoning code amendments related to affordable and attainable housing.